-Program a new key to the vehicle when a recognized key is not available.
-Canadian regulations require that owners see their dealer.
+If there are no currently recognized transmitters available, follow this procedure to program up to eight transmitters.
+This feature is not available in Canada.
+This procedure will take approximately 30 minutes to complete.
+The vehicle must be off and all of the transmitters to be programmed must be with you.

-Insert the vehicle key of the transmitter into the key lock cylinder on the outside of the driver door and turn the key to the unlock position five times within 10 seconds.

-The Driver Information Center (DIC) displays REMOTE LEARN PENDING, PLEASE WAIT.

-Wait for 10 minutes until the DIC displays PRESS ENGINE START BUTTON TO LEARN and then press the ignition.

-The DIC display will again show REMOTE LEARN PENDING, PLEASE WAIT.

-Repeat Step 2 two additional times.
-After the third time all previously known transmitters will no longer work with the vehicle.
+- Insert the vehicle key of the transmitter into the key lock cylinder on the outside of the driver door and turn the key to the unlock position five times within 10 seconds. - The Driver Information Center (DIC) displays REMOTE LEARN PENDING, PLEASE WAIT. - Wait for 10 minutes until the DIC displays PRESS ENGINE START BUTTON TO LEARN and then press the ENGINE START/STOP button. - The DIC displays will again show REMOTE LEARN PENDING, PLEASE WAIT. - Repeat Step 2 two additional times.
+After the third time, all previously known transmitters will no longer work with the vehicle.
 Remaining transmitters can be relearned during the next steps.